iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 ```

 ## P2P
-If you want to modify the seed node of the iserver, you could edit the file `/data/iserver/iserver.yml`, for example:
+If you want to modify the seed node of the iServer, you could edit the file `/data/iserver/iserver.yml`, for example:

 ```
+...
 p2p:
   listenaddr: 0.0.0.0:30000
   seednodes: